 Kaufmann’s sleek Moderne design for producer Earl Carroll’s exuberant nightclub expressed the unique relationship between modern technology and aesthetics and the growth of Los Angeles’ entertainment industry.

-Today, the Earl Carroll Theatre Building is home to Nickelodeon's television production studios.
+The Earl Carroll Theatre Building was home to Nickelodeon's television production studios from 1997-2017.
 The property was designated an Historic-Cultural Monument in December 2016 and will be incorporated into a new mixed-use development.

 The theatre's founder and namesake, Earl Carroll (1892-1948), earned his fame as a composer, producer, director, songwriter, and businessman.
 A major cultural figure in both New York and Hollywood, Carroll was known for his often scandalous Broadway revues.
 He built his first theatre in New York City at 7th Avenue and 49th Street after the end of World War I.